-Non-operating income (loss) for the three months ended March 31, 2015 includes \$6.4 million of expense related to the change in estimate of the payment obligation under the tax receivable agreements.
-The effect of changes in our estimate of amounts payable under the tax receivable agreements, including the effect of changes in enacted tax rates and in applicable tax laws, is included in net income.
+Non-operating income (loss) for the three months ended June 30, 2014, includes \$4.5 million of expense resulting from the change in our estimate of the payment obligation under the tax receivable agreements.
+The effect of changes in that estimate after the date of an exchange or sale that triggers a potential future payment under the agreements is included in net income.
+Similarly, the effect on the estimate of changes in enacted tax rates and in applicable tax laws are included in net income.

-Net gains of Launch Equity decreased \$0.6 million for the three months ended March 31, 2015, compared to the prior year period.
-Gains of Launch Equity represent net realized and unrealized gains of the underlying assets of Launch Equity.
-Nearly all gains are allocable to, and are offset by, net income (loss) attributable to noncontrolling interests - Launch Equity.
+Non-operating income (loss) for the three months ended June 30, 2014 also includes \$0.9 million net loss of Launch Equity, which represents net realized and unrealized losses of the underlying assets of Launch Equity.
+Nearly all losses were allocable to, and were offset by, net income (loss) attributable to noncontrolling interests - Launch Equity.
 In December 2014, we dissolved Launch Equity LP.